 The Management Engagement Committee reviewed the performance of the Portfolio Manager and the terms and conditions on which they are engaged.
-The Board carried out an overall review of the Portfolio Management Agreement, which was subsequently restated.

 Other Service Providers

 The Board met regularly with the AIFM, representatives of which attend every quarterly Board meeting to provide updates on risk management, accounting, administration, corporate governance and marketing matters.